31 Mar 24

 There are some challenging sections to this route.
 The uphill hike out of Combarro is straight up along a road for about 4km until it levels off somewhat.
 The first 3-4 kilometres out of Armenteira is a steep downhill walk along a stream with lots of large stepping stones, possibly moss covered, that can be hard on the knees from all the jarring.

-On request, the first day can be broken down into 2 short days.
+On request, the first walking day can be broken down into 2 short days.
 The second day from Armenteria to Vilanova de Arousa (25km) cannot be split.
 If you wanted to walk the last day from Vilanova de Arousa to Padron it’s nearly 37km with lots of road walking, which is tough in anyone’s language.
 But very few people walk this section.

 This is not the ‘usual’ Camino route that the majority of other people will walk, so at times the signage may not be as frequent as on the main Camino route (our navigation app will help you to find your way and ensure you don’t get lost!)
 There will likely be fewer other walkers around, and less facilities and services.
 Generally a greater level of independence, flexibility and sense of adventure is required when undertaking a ‘variant’ in comparison to a standard route.